NethServer/docs/administrator-manual/en/mail.rst

 |product| allows storing an :dfn:`hidden copy` of all messages
 directed to a particular domain: they will be delivered to the final recipient *and also* to a custom email address.
-The hidden copy is enabled by the :guilabel:`Always send a copy (Bcc)` check box.
+The hidden copy is enabled by the :guilabel:`Copy inbound messages` switch (formerly :guilabel:`Always send a copy (Bcc)` check box).

-.. warning:: On some countries, enabling the *Always send a copy
+.. warning:: On some countries, enabling the *Copy inbound messages*
-             (Bcc)* can be against privacy laws.
+             switch can be against privacy laws.

 If the final recipient cannot be established (i.e. the recipient address does not exist), the message is normally rejected.
 Sometimes (i.e. when a mail domain